neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/CommandReference.rst

 ^^^^^^^^^

 ``--username``
-  Email address of the user
+  The username of the user
 ``--role``
   Role ot be removed from the user